reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0086} RE0086

-This error indicates that the `{!reach} Type` of a value cannot exist at runtime.
-This error may be caused by a `{!reach} Fun` in a participant interact interface having a return type of another `{!reach} Fun`.
+This error indicates that the `{!rsh} Type` of a value cannot exist at runtime.
+This error may be caused by a `{!rsh} Fun` in a participant interact interface having a return type of another `{!rsh} Fun`.

 For examples of this error and how to fix it, see @{seclink("RE0012")}.